librasteve/raku-Physics-Measure/README.md

 # Version 2+

-Note: The caret prefix `^` is now used in place of the libra prefix `♎️` to ease typing.
+Note: The caret prefix `^` can now used as an alternative to the libra prefix `♎️` to ease typing.
 Also the tilde `~` has been added as an alternative to `±` to introduce an Error term.

 This version of Physics::Measure has been adapted to work with the new Physics::Unit:ver<2+>:api<2> release.